heyeinin/comicfury-documentation/README.md

 ### Comics Page Conditionals
 - `[c:usechapters]` - renders if "Use a chapter system" is turned on.
 - `[c:haschapter]` - rendered if the comic is contained within a chapter.
-- `[c:bannerads]` - renders if "Advertisement Settings" are set to "allow."
 - `[c:allowratings]` - renders if rating is allowed.
 - `[c:isfirstcomic]`
 - `[c:islastcomic]`